-Be on the look-out for Poison Ivy during your visit!
-This plant grows ankle high in the dunes; along the edges of meadows, trails, creeks, and woods; and as a vine on the trunks of trees.
+Be on the look-out for poison ivy during your visit!
+This plant grows ankle high in the dunes; along the edges of meadows, trails, creeks, and woods; and as a vine up the trunks of trees.

-The appearance of Poison Ivy varies.
+The appearance of poison ivy varies.
 Its leaves can have either smooth or jagged edges and are sometimes shiny.
 They are always arranged in groups of three.
 Clusters of whitish-green flowers often blossom in the summer, followed by dull white berries in the fall.